 We don’t take measurements at Darko.Audio.
 That puts us on the subjective side of the objective-subjective reviewer divide.
 For the careless opinion maker working under subjective conditions,“I like this” – and its cousin “highly recommended” – double down on the subjectivity to talk loud but say nothing.
-A reader might not care that a reviewer likes a piece of gear, only the reasons why s/he likes it.
+That a reviewer likes a piece of gear tells us not as much as the reasons why s/he likes it.

 Adding another ‘Inception’ layer, any historian attempting to dis/prove my late 19th-Century tale would find himself trying to view the past but from inside the colour of the present.
 The more thorough his/her research, the less coloured the interpretation.

 Similarly, as our tale of Seymour and his lime illustrates, a subjective reviewer doesn’t have to double down on subjectivity.
 S/he can strive for objectivity within the confines of subjectivity.
 For yours truly, that means seeing my review work as not only telling a story but describing sound quality.

 If I say a DAC has a caffeinated top end, you might correctly infer that it’s lively in the uppermost frequencies and must be appropriately matched with ancillary gear.
 If I say an amplifier is especially good at delineating music’s individual layers, you might correctly infer that the amplifier offers a good degree of separation.